 Tithing is for Carnal Governments Taxing Secular Businesses

-A business charges for their services and a government imposes taxes, so why shouldn’t the Church use tithing to support its own infrastructure?
+A business charges for its services and a government imposes taxes, so why shouldn’t the Church use tithing to support its own infrastructure?

 Most believers operate the Church as a form of one of two entity’s – either a government or a business.
 The reason we believe tithing is crucial to Church infrastructure is because only a fanatic group of people would financially support a business or the government voluntarily.
 From our bureaucratic experience, we feel that taxes need to be imposed to pay “administrative” bills; and from our capitalistic experience, we don’t offer services unless we charge for them.
 At one point, the tithing model was beneficial for Israel.
 Their religious system was their form of government, and later on, with the adoption of a monarchy, tithing was integrated into their civil form of government as well.